 Test sending your emails on different days to see which day has the highest open rate.
 According to Campaign Monitor’s data, the day with the highest email open rate for nonprofits—which is 22.90%—is Sunday.
 You might want to take that into consideration.

 Segment your list so that you can easily send relevant and highly personalized content.

-Also referred to as click-through rate (CTR), this is the percentage of email recipients who click on a link or image within your email.
+Also referred to as click to open, this is the percentage of email recipients who click on a link or image within your email.
 It’s a metric that’s often measured to determine whether or not an email campaign was successful.

-To increase your CTR, optimize the design and copy of your email so that it displays properly across all devices.
+To increase your click to open, optimize the design and copy of your email so that it displays properly across all devices.
 In this regard, a one-column layout is ideal.
 You also need to make sure that the images you include in your emails render quickly on both desktop and mobile devices.

 When including CTAs, make sure they’re visible and easy to click, even on mobile.

 Lastly, automate certain emails.
 For example, you can automate your welcome emails so that new subscribers receive a welcome email immediately after they sign up.
 This improves awareness of your nonprofit.

 Here are steps you can take to make sure you have a healthy bounce rate in 2019.

 - Use a familiar “From” name so your subscribers easily recognize the email

 - Don’t send from email addresses like email@example.com.
 They tend to trigger spam filters.